63r6o/Semi-honest-Oblivious-Transfer/README.md

 # Semi-honest oblivious transfer using ElGamal
 Readme: TODO
+My final project for the Cryptographic Computation and Blockchain university course.

 ## Online
 The workings of the protocol, where the Receiver acts as a Server and the Sender as a Client.